So, you think you’re ready to invest in a new website? That’s exciting!

 Most agencies handle content one of the following ways:

-While any of those methods can be effective, you need to consider what is best for you— so let’s take a look at the pros and cons of each approach:
+While all of those methods can be effective and successful, you need to consider what is best for you— so let’s take a look at the pros and cons of each approach:

 - You know your business best.
 You’ve been working in it longer than any web developer, or copywriter— you are the subject matter expert.